rmardiko/vizweb/README.md

 ```

 # Contact
-Please send any feedback or question to mardiko at cs dot umd dot edu.
+Please send any feedback or question to mardiko at gmail dot com.
 Thanks!